Video surveillance compared

 Functionality

-Now let’s talk about the “new hero of surveillance technology”: AI-based real-time video surveillance with Vaidio.
-Vaidio analyzes image data around the clock and responds immediately to relevant events, without the need for personnel to stare at monitors for hours.
-It detects suspicious activities in real-time and reliably distinguishes between real threats and harmless events.
+Now we come to the “new hero of surveillance technology”: AI-based real-time video surveillance with Vaidio.
+Vaidio analyzes image data around the clock and reacts immediately to relevant events, without staff having to stare at monitors for hours on end.
+It detects suspicious activity in real time and reliably distinguishes between genuine threats and harmless events.
 False alarms?
 Almost zero.
-The false alarm rate with Vaidio is reduced by 99.9%.
-A storm that makes the tree sway, or the cat that scurries across the screen, are simply recognized for what they are: harmless.
-Vaidio is like a security superhero that never sleeps, never gets tired, and never loses focus.
-Whether day or night, the system reacts in a split second.
-But it can do more than just detect break-ins: smoke development?
-Vaidio immediately sounds the alarm.
+Vaidio’s false alarm rate is reduced by 99.9%.
+A storm that makes the tree sway or a cat scurrying through the picture are simply recognized for what they are: harmless.
+Vaidio is like a security superhero that never sleeps, never gets tired and never loses focus.
+Day or night, the system reacts in a fraction of a second.
+But it can detect more than just break-ins: Smoke development?
+Vaidio sounds the alarm immediately.
 An employee falls?
-Our security superhero recognizes it immediately and calls for help.
-This system is a true all-rounder that can be used in a variety of ways.
+Our security superhero recognizes this immediately and calls for help.
+This system is a true all-rounder that can be used in many different ways.

 And how does the break-in proceed?